DatabaseGroup/apted/README.md

 ## Output

 Our tool computes two outputs:
-- tree edit **at.unisalzburg.apted.distance** value - the minimum cost of transforming the source tree into the destination tree.
+- tree edit **distance** value - the minimum cost of transforming the source tree into the destination tree.
 - tree edit **mapping** - a mapping between nodes that corresponds to the tree edit at.unisalzburg.apted.distance value.
 Nodes that are not mapped are deleted (source tree)